NextCenturyCorporation/nucleus-data-server/README.md

 If you were given a sample data bundle by the Neon Development Team, please download it and follow its specific README instructions.

-If you want to use your own data, please see the [datastore configuration](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#datastore-configuration) for more information.
+If you want to use your own data, please see the [Datastore Configuration](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#datastore-configuration) for more information.

 ### Customize Build (Optional)